ObjFW/ObjFW/README.md

   If for whatever reason neither the terms of the QPL nor those of the GPL work for you, a proprietary license for ObjFW including support is available upon request.
-Just write a mail to js@heap.zone and we can find a reasonable solution for both parties.
+Just write a mail to js@nil.im and we can find a reasonable solution for both parties.